jeanphandinh/exercice-python/README.md

 # exercice-python
-Python exercises and small projects to practice and demonstrate skills
+Python exercises and small projects to practice and demonstrate my skills